 Raw maca powder retains most of its nutrients but may be difficult to digest because of its fiber content.

 Gelatinized maca powder is boiled and pressurized to remove the fiber and make it easier to digest.
 However, some nutrients may be lost in this process.

 In most studies, the standard dose of maca is 1.5-3 g/day dehydrated or gelatinized powder taken as a capsule.

 Maca root powder has an earthy or nutty taste.
 Red maca is the sweetest and mild.
 Yellow maca is the most bitter, and black maca is in between.

-Maca does not have any reported drug interactions [R].
+Maca has not produced any reported drug interactions .

 Maca root is a Peruvian root vegetable rich in nutrients, polyphenols, and other active compounds.
 It is traditionally boiled or dehydrated and consumed to increase sexual desire.
 Limited clinical evidence supports this use, though further study is required.